Publication of Complaint Information Policy

 - the outcome of the Commission’s investigation.

-- If the Commission decides to publish complaint information about best practice or model judicial conduct or behaviour, whether it publishes the relevant judicial officer’s identity is subject to paragraph 18 below.
+- If the Commission decides to publish complaint information about best practice or model judicial conduct or behaviour, whether it publishes the relevant judicial officer’s identity is subject to paragraphs 21-22 below.

 Current investigation

-- However, the Commission may, in certain circumstances, decide that it is in the public interest, and therefore appropriate, to publish complaint information or engage with the media during an investigation.
-These may include:
+- The Commission may, in certain circumstances, decide that it is in the public interest, and therefore appropriate, to publish complaint information or engage with the media during an investigation where significant steps in the investigation have occurred.
+These circumstances may include the standing down of a judicial officer or the referral of a judicial officer to an investigating panel.

-- If the media enquires about or reports on a complaint by a particular complainant or about a judicial officer which is not yet finalised, the Commission will consider whether it is in the public interest to publish complaint information on its website or respond to the relevant media enquiry or report by email setting out that:
+- If the media enquires about or reports on a complaint by a particular complainant or about a judicial officer which is not yet finalised.
+The Commission will consider whether it is in the public interest to proactively publish complaint information on its website or respond to the relevant media enquiry or report.
+That information would be limited to setting out that:

 - the Commission has received a complaint about the judicial officer; and